-Welcome to the Cognitive Neurology and Alzheimer’s Disease Center (CNADC).
-The CNADC is a multidepartmental freestanding component of the Feinberg School of Medicine.
+Welcome to the Mesulam Cognitive Neurology and Alzheimer’s Disease Center (Mesulam CNADC).
+The Mesulam CNADC is a multidepartmental freestanding component of the Feinberg School of Medicine.
 We specialize in the clinical care and scientific study of neurological diseases that interfere with cognition and behavior.
 Areas of clinical emphasis include age-related memory impairments, dementia, Alzheimer’s disease, frontotemporal degenerations, primary progressive aphasia, and related neurodegenerative conditions.

 Our three interacting missions are to investigate the causes and clinical characteristics of neurodegenerative diseases, to ensure that our patients are the beneficiaries of the latest advances, and to explore the neural foundations of behavior and cognition in health and disease.